-Abram and Melisa were doing funny poses when Abram suddenly proposed.
-Abram was on his knees, hands holding a small wooden box which was carved with a question Melisa, will you marry me?
+Abraham and Melisa were doing funny poses when Abraham suddenly proposed.
+He was on his knees, hands holding a small wooden box which was carved with a question "Melisa, will you marry me?"
 When he opened it, a simple diamond ring gleamed inside.

 The world zoomed in to only the two of them.
 Their friends’ loud cheers faded out in their ears.
 Both of them couldn’t speak a single word.